EgyptAir cancels Friday flight to Damascus

-CAIRO (Reuters) - EgyptAir has canceled its Friday flight to Damascus due to the “deteriorating situation” around the airport in the Syrian capital, a Cairo airport official said on Thursday.
+CAIRO (Reuters) - EgyptAir has cancelled its Friday flight to Damascus due to the “deteriorating situation” around the airport in the Syrian capital, a Cairo airport official said on Thursday.

 The Dubai-based airline Emirates said it had suspended flights to and from Damascus indefinitely due to fighting between rebels and troops of President Bashar al-Assad.